When it comes to insurance, you may believe that, as long as you are paying your premiums, you shouldn’t ever hesitate to file a claim.

 Rates can vary widely on a year-to-year basis; for example, if an area has been recently hit by severe weather, premium rates overall may change to make up for increased costs.

 The type of claim made can also make a big difference in the amount your premium is boosted.

-Liability claims could lead to a 14% increase, per the study, while fire, theft and vandalism claims could mean a 13% hike.
-But hail and wind would only lead to a 6% premium boost, and weather overall only 2%.
+Liability claims could lead to a 14 percent increase, per the study, while fire, theft and vandalism claims could mean a 13 percent hike.
+But hail and wind would only lead to a 6 percent premium boost, and weather overall only 2 percent.